Bias and Excess Variance in Election Polling: A Not-So-Hidden Markov Model: Conclusion

 As highlighted in Section~\ref{sec:background}, the potential sources of polling errors are varied and difficult to separate.
-Our method confirms that these additional factors do contribute to excess variability error and, for 2016 and 2020 presidential elections, notable directional errors that overstated the Democratic candidate's support.
-However, our model also indicates that the excess variability is much smaller than traditional estimates from models that do not separate changes in the target estimand (the electorate's preferences) from variability of the estimator (the poll result).
+Our method confirms that these additional factors do contribute to excess variability error and, for 2016 and 2020 Presidential elections, notable directional errors that overstated the Democratic candidate's support.
+However, our model also indicates that the excess variability is much smaller and errors are less extreme than traditional estimates from models that do not separate changes in the target estimand (the electorate's preferences) from variability of the estimator (the poll result).

-One could use our model to try and attribute polling error to poll features, such as sample frame or house effects, by separating $\alpha_r$ into poll-specific indicator variables or one could attribute polling error to state-level features by replacing $\alpha_r$ with $\vect X_r \beta_r$, where $\vect X_r$ is a vector of election-specific features such as the proportion of white voters without a college degree.
-This decomposition is beyond the scope of this letter as it carries substantial new complications: as the granularity of the decomposition increases, the amount of data available for any particular indicator decreases, which in turn requires more complex sharing of information across states and election years (e.g. for contemporaneous elections).
+One could use our model to try and attribute polling error to poll features, such as sample frame or house effects, by separating $\alpha_r$ into poll-specific indicator variables, or one could attribute polling error to state-level features by replacing $\alpha_r$ with $\vect X_r \beta_r$, where $\vect X_r$ is a vector of election-specific features such as the proportion of white voters without a college degree.
+This decomposition is beyond the scope of this paper as it carries substantial new complications: as the granularity of the decomposition increases, the amount of data available for any particular feature decreases, which in turn requires more complex sharing of information across states and election years (e.g. for contemporaneous elections).

 Estimating total polling error and separating bias from variance is a difficult task.
 With the frequency of systematic errors in recent elections, increased attention has come to this challenge.
 While these different models often lead to similar conclusions, ensuring that the parameters are easily interpretable and that the conclusions are not sensitive to analyst decisions, such as the inclusion window, is important.
 The simple interpretation of $\alpha_r$ in our model, as opposed to needing to compute a more complicated logistic transformation, eases the use of our model's results in other scenarios, e.g. election forecasting (which could even be done with our model by simply placing a prior on $v_r$), and enables assessing more complex explanations for polling errors.
 With a single parameter measuring error independent of the election result, researches can explore how poll or election-level features impact polling errors without ambiguity regarding the outcome of interest.